ls-michielrensen/hubot-slack-reaction/README.md

 ## Attribution

-The idea was born when reading [hubot-slack-attachment][hubot-slack-attachment] and much of the structure comes form that project.
+The idea was born when reading [hubot-slack-attachment](https://github.com/inkel/hubot-slack-attachment) and much of the structure comes form that project.

 Kudos to: